Have you wondered whether a proposal or a contract is the right fit for your next creative project?

 (If you use the above Amazon affiliate link, I’ll make a small commission, but it doesn’t change the price you pay.)

 A contract and a proposal have two completely different purposes.
+And because these different purposes explain the differences between the two.

 The purpose of a proposal